tpapp157/Contrastive_Multiview_Coding-Momentum/README.md

 ![](../master/images/Embed.png)

 Clearly the CMC embeddding has learned the general data structure.
 It's likely that outputs from earlier convolutional layers would be more informative depending on the detail scale of interest.

+## Update: Unified Feature Extractor
+As shown in [Rethinking Few-Shot Image Classification: a Good Embedding Is All You Need?](https://arxiv.org/abs/2003.11539), using a single feature extraction network for all views can improve the overall quality of features learned.
+Training a single network also allows that network to be significantly larger.

+CMC_combined implements a 34-layer resnet as the core feature extractor for all image views.
+Since each view starts with a different number of channels (3 for terrain, 1 for height, 7 for segmentation) each view learns its own initial convolution layer to standardize the number of channels prior to the feature extractor.
+Similarly, each view learns its own final fully-connected classification layer.

+Learned embeddings are improved with more detailed structure.
+Training is significantly more stable.